galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 ## Check coverage across gene bodies (5'-3')

 The coverage of reads along gene bodies can be assessed to check if there is any bias in coverage.
 For example, a bias towards the 3' end of genes could indicate degradation of the RNA.
 Alternatively, a 3' bias could indicate that the data is from a 3' assay (e.g. oligodT-primed, 3'RNA-seq).
-You can use the RSeQC Gene body coverage tool to assess gene body coverage.
+You can use the RSeQC **Gene Body Coverage (BAM)** tool to assess gene body coverage in the BAM files.

 > ### {% icon hands_on %} Hands-on: Check coverage of genes with **Gene Body Coverage (BAM)**
 >
 > 1. **Gene Body Coverage (BAM)** {% icon tool %} with the following parameters:
 >    - *"Run each sample separately, or combine mutiple samples into one plot"*: `Run each sample separately`
->        - {% icon param-collection %} *"Input .bam file"*: `output_alignments` (output of **HISAT2** {% icon tool %})
+>        - {% icon param-collection %} *"Input .bam file"*: `aligned reads (BAM)` (output of **HISAT2** {% icon tool %})
->    - {% icon param-file %} *"Reference gene model"*: `output` (Input dataset)
+>    - {% icon param-file %} *"Reference gene model"*: `reference genes` (Input dataset)
 > 2. **MultiQC* {% icon tool %} with the following parameters:
 >       - In *"1: Results"*:
 >           - *"Which tool was used generate logs?"*: `RSeQC`